Balanced Accuracy: The Right Metric for Evaluating LLM Judges -- Explained through Youden's J statistic: The Pitfalls of Traditional Metrics

 \textbf{Why not keep a pair of metrics?} Although Sensitivity and Specificity form a robust and prevalence-independent pair, comparing judges using two numbers invites ambiguity: one judge may have higher Sensitivity while another has higher Specificity.
 This motivates a \emph{single} summary statistic such as Youden’s $J$ that combines them without sacrificing the desirable properties of symmetry and prevalence independence.

-The same reasoning applies to AUC metrics: PR-AUC inherits Precision’s prevalence dependence, while ROC-AUC — built from Sensitivity and Specificity — is prevalence-independent and label-symmetric, making it more relevant for our task.
+The same reasoning applies to AUC metrics: PR-AUC inherits Precision's prevalence dependence, while ROC-AUC — built from Sensitivity and Specificity — is prevalence-independent and label-symmetric, making it more relevant for our task.
+PR-based summaries can also exhibit high statistical uncertainty under small test sets, particularly in the low-recall regime where the joint uncertainty becomes highly non-linear \cite{urlus2023pointwise}.